-Each student in grades K-5 must meet specific levels of performance in reading, writing. mathematics, science and social sciences for progression from one grade to another.
-If a student fails to meet specific levels of performance on District and State assessments, as specified in the table Student Performance Standards and Performance Levels, Grades K-5 on the following chart and/or if the teacher judges that the student is not proficient, the student must be provided with appropriate interventions, and student progress must be monitored, per the school wide system of progress monitoring.
+Each student in grades K-5 must meet specific levels of performance in reading and writing. mathematics, science and social sciences for progression from one grade to another.
+If a student fails to meet specific levels of performance on District and State assessments, is specified in the table Student Performance Standards and Performance Levels, Grades K-5 on the following chart and/or if the teacher judges that the student is not proficient, the student must be provided with appropriate interventions, and student progress must be monitored, per the school wide system of progress monitoring.

-Student Performance Standards and Performance Levels, Grades K-5
+Student Performance Standards and Performance Levels, Grades K- 5

-Subjects Grades Performance Standards and Performance Levels Reading K Stanford Achievement Test, 10th Edition (SESAT 2) Sentence Reading percentile score at or above the 25th percentile Reading 1 and 2 Stanford Achievement Test 10th Edition (SAT-10) Reading Comprehension percentile score at or above the 25th percentile Reading 3 Grade 3 statewide, standardized ELA assessment Achievement Level 2 or higher; or Mastery of benchmarks on the Grade 3 Reading StudentPortfolio (mastery consists of 3 acceptable demonstrations on each standard.)
-Passing score on a Florida Board of Education approved alternative assessment; ITBS (at or above the 50th percentile), iReady (at or above the 50th percentile).
-Reading 4 and 5 Statewide, standardized ELA assessment Achievement Level 3 or higher;
+Subjects Grades Performance Standards and Performance Levels Reading K • FAST: Early Literacy Reading percentile score at or above the 25th percentile Reading 1 and 2 • FAST: Early Literacy / STAR Reading percentile score at or above the 25th percentile Reading 3 FAST: Early Literacy / STAR Reading percentile score at or above the 25th percentile. mastery of benchmarks on the Grade 3 Reading Student Portfolio ;:mastery consists of 3 acceptable demonstrations on each standard.)
+Passing score on a Florida Board of Education approved alternative assessment; ITBS (at or above the 50th percentile), iReady (at or above the 50th percentile), or SAT-10 (at or above the 45th percentile).
+Reading 4 and 5 • FAST ELA assessment Achievement Level 3 or higher.